Toumani Camara: 2023–24 season

-On 27 September 2023, Camara, alongside Jrue Holiday, Deandre Ayton and a 2029 first-round draft pick was traded to the Portland Trail Blazers as part of a three-team deal that sent Damian Lillard to the Milwaukee Bucks and Grayson Allen, Jusuf Nurkić, Nassir Little and Keon Johnson to the Phoenix Suns.
+On 27 September 2023, Camara, alongside Jrue Holiday, Deandre Ayton and a 2029 first-round draft pick, was traded to the Portland Trail Blazers as part of a three-team deal that sent Damian Lillard to the Milwaukee Bucks and Grayson Allen, Jusuf Nurkić, Nassir Little and Keon Johnson to the Phoenix Suns.
 He made his Blazers debut on 25 October in a game against the Los Angeles Clippers where he recorded seven points, one assist and two rebounds.
 Camara suffered a fractured left rib and a small laceration in his kidney at the end of March 2024 to end his rookie season early.
 He averaged 7.5 points and 4.9 rebounds per game.

 2024–25 season

 On 30 September 2024, Camara was cleared for training camp.

-From 19 January to 6 February 2025, the Trail Blazers had won 10 of their last 11 games (the team improved to 23-29 after starting the season 13-28).
+From 19 January to 6 February 2025, the Trail Blazers had won 10 of their last 11 games (the team improved to 23–29 after starting the season 13–28).
 Camara had been a huge part of the turnaround with his defensive intensity and improved second-year shooting.
 He averaged 11.8 PPG, 7.9 RPG, and 2.1 APG on 54.9% shooting and 46.9% from three-point range (and an average +/- of +13.9 per game) during the run.
 For his defensive play in February, he was named Western Conference Defensive Player of the Month.
 Camara started all 78 games he played in for Portland during the 2024–25 NBA season, averaging 11.3 points, 5.8 rebounds, and 2.2 assists.

+At season's end, Camara became the first Trail Blazer since Theo Ratliff in 2004 to earn NBA All-Defensive Team honors when he was named to the All Defensive Second Team.

 2025–26 season

 On October 19, 2025, Camara and the Trail Blazers agreed to a four-year, $82 million contract extension.
+On March 23, 2026, Camara hit a career–high nine three–point field goals on 11 attempts in a win against the Brooklyn Nets.
+Camara started all 82 contests for Portland during the 2025–26 season, recording averages of 13.4 points, 5.1 rebounds, and 2.5 assists.